mindreeper2420/integration-prototype/README.md

 - Compile SCSS to CSS
 - Browsersync for local development
-- Notifications on successful builds (you can turn this off)
+- Notifications on successful builds (off by default)
 - Automatic headers for CSS/JS files
   - this is configured in the `gulpfile.js` file